NewMan274/wireframing/README.md

 **Example:** Wireframes showing different layout options for the “Search Hotels” feature can be quickly shared and tested with users or clients for input before choosing the best version.

 ---

+## 🧪 Real-World Scenario: Wireframing Prevents Usability Issues

+In the early stages of developing a hotel booking management system, designers created a wireframe for the checkout process.
+The initial design separated the payment step from the booking confirmation step, placing them on different pages.
+When tested with stakeholders and potential users, feedback revealed that this caused confusion—users expected to complete the booking in a single, unified step.

+### 🛠️ How the Issue Was Resolved
+The team used the feedback to revisit the wireframe.
+They redesigned the checkout flow to consolidate payment and confirmation on one screen.
+A progress indicator and clear action buttons were added to improve clarity and guide users through the process.

+### ✅ Impact on the Final Product
+- **Improved usability:** Users found the streamlined flow easier to understand and complete.
+- **Reduced friction:** Fewer users abandoned the process at the payment stage.
+- **Development efficiency:** Since the issue was caught early in the wireframe phase, costly redesigns during development were avoided.

+**Conclusion:**
+Wireframing identified critical usability issues early, leading to a smoother user experience and more efficient development.
+It proved essential in building a user-friendly product from the ground up.

+---